NaabSunde/RentukkaGym/README.md

 #### Bikes
 - [ ] The seat's height locking mechanism in the newer bikes (and in one of the older bikes as well) isn't working
+- [ ] One old bike is missing a bar tightening bolt
 - [ ] One bike is missing foot straps
 - [x] ~~The newer bikes screens are in "ERR1" state~~ Replaced the batteries
 - [x] ~~One of the bikes is screeching loudly~~ Dissassembled the breaking pad and rotated it 180°